-The sector is eagerly awaiting initiatives that would facilitate both sorting and recycling processes.
+The sector is eagerly awaiting initiatives that would facilitate both the sorting and recycling process.
 To encourage research in this area, H&M went so far as to launch a Global Challenge to boost innovations.
 Fashion for Good, too, encourages innovation in the fashion industry by supporting and financing start-ups.

-Next, it’s worth considering to incorporate systems like leasing, deposit refunds or rental services into your business model.
+Next, it may be worth incorporating systems like leasing, deposit refunds or rental services into your business model.
 MUD Jeans is top of the class in this respect: they offer their clients the possibility to buy or lease their products.
-After paying a monthly fee, you’re free to rent the jeans you want, and to exchange them for another pair when you’re done with them.
-MUD retains ownership of the raw materials, remaining in complete control of their own fibers.
-Reusing fibers or even entire patches of recycled jeans, they make new pants.
-Nice extra: when you rip your jeans, you can have them fixed for free.
-While this is taken care of, you can wear replacement pants.
+After paying a monthly fee, customers are free to rent the jeans they want, and to exchange them for another pair.
+MUD Jeans retains ownership of the raw materials, remaining in complete control of their own fibers.
+They reuse them (or even entire patches of recycled jeans) to make new pants.
+Nice extra: when customers rip their jeans, they can have them fixed for free.
+While this is taken care of, they can wear replacement pants.
 Sounds familiar?

 The user is usually the one to decide whether or not to reuse clothing.
 So what about you?
 What do you do with clothes you no longer like?
-Do you give them away, sell them online, donate them to charities, or do you try to find new owners for them at swapping events?
+Do you give them away, sell them online, donate them to charity?
+Or do you try to find new owners for them at swapping events?

-Be sure to check out our Consumption page for tips and tricks.
+Be sure to check out our ‘Consumption’ section for tips and tricks.

 Several retailers and designers are also launching initiatives for reuse.
 Filippa K is one of them, encouraging customers to hand in their clothes.
-Some of the collected clothes are subsequently sold in their own second-hand Filippa K, where they can supervise the process.
+Some of the collected clothes are subsequently sold in their own second-hand store, where the brand can supervise the process.

 Last but not least: look into the possibilities for last season’s items or overstocks.
 Who knows, perhaps there are initiatives in your neighbourhood that will give your clothes a new life, such as clothing libraries.

 Swishing & Swapping - swap your clothes